lorenza12/Cloud-Lyrics/README.md

 Sometimes an error occures when trying to install the modules, and the fix I found was to install microsoft build tools from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 #### Getting Authorization Bearer
 The lyrics are found using the genius api.
 You will need to create and account and authorize your account to get your own authorization bearer code.
 This can be done [here](https://docs.genius.com/).
 After creating an account, there will be a button on the right side of the documentation page that says 'Authorize'.
 Clicking the button will open a new tab to authorize your account.
 After authorizing your account and going back to the docs page, there will now be a authorization bearer code and also a button to 'Try It'.
-Copy the authorization bearer code and open Genius_Api.py file and paste in the code where it says '<PLACE AUTHORIZATION BEARER CODE HERE>'.
+Copy the authorization bearer code and open Genius_Api.py file and paste in the code where it says "PLACE AUTHORIZATION BEARER CODE HERE".
 Save the file and you should now be able to run it.

 ## Running Cloud Lyrics